Registration for People of Color and Indigenous People will open at 12pm CST on Saturday, September 16th.

 A: We welcome you to call or email us with questions and encourage everyone to participate in the financial roundtable held at camp each year to learn more about camp finances.
 Some high level summaries of our current finances include:

-- Winter Witchcamp 2016 achieved a balanced budget.
+- Winter Witchcamp 2017 achieved a balanced budget and added to our prudent reserves..

-- With our new Pay As You Can model, we no longer have a budget to “balance.”
-Instead, we have what we are calling the Cauldron of Possibility, with a target amount to raise of $25,000.
+- With our new Pay As You Can model, we have what we are calling the Cauldron of Possibility, with a target amount to raise of $38,500.
 Our expenses include the fees we pay for our site, food, insurance, the payment of travel and stipends for our teachers, the stipends for our kitchen roles, and various expenses like our PO box, website, and supplies.
 Volunteers such as Weavers and Spinners are not paid stipends.
 All individuals with roles (such as teachers, hearth witches, bower priestesses, and Weavers) are invited to pay in the same Pay As You Can framework as campers.

 - We currently have about $17,000 in our reserves.
 We strive to have enough reserve funds to cover our contractual expenses in case a major event like a Snow Pony Stampede (think of a magical blizzard…) impacted attendance at camp.

 - The model for Treasurer is currently similar to that of the camp Continuity Teacher.
 A Weaver hopefully serves as a Treasurer for three years: the first year shadowing the tenured Treasurer, the second year solo, and the third year mentoring an incoming Weaver Treasurer.
 At the conclusion of Weaving, the outgoing Treasurer serves as the Financial Spinner for camp, assisting with financial and historic continuity, answering questions, and reviewing the year end books.
-For the 2016 Camp, Chuck is Treasurer and former Weaver Rae is the Financial Spinner.
-Copper is shadowing Chuck as treasurer to move into that role next year.
+For the 2018 Camp, Copper is Treasurer and former Weaver Chuck is the Financial Spinner.

 If you would like to know more about our finances, email us with questions and join us at the roundtable during camp.